Canadian telecom firms block Russian state-owned broadcaster RT | Technology

 Alphabet Inc's Google on Saturday barred RT and other channels from receiving money for ads on their websites, apps and YouTube videos, similar to a move by Facebook owner Meta Platforms Inc, after Russia's invasion of Ukraine.
 Russia calls its actions in Ukraine a "special operation".

+Canada joined other countries by ramping up sanctions on Moscow, shutting its airspace to Russian aircraft.
+Transport Canada said on Sunday that Russian airline Aeroflot had violated the ban and the regulator would launch a review into the incident.

-Prime Minister Justin Trudeau had earlier imposed sanctions against Russia which he said would impose "severe costs on complicit Russian elites".
+Prime Minister Justin Trudeau said sanctions against Russia would impose "severe costs on complicit Russian elites".
 Liquor stores in a few Canadian provinces removed Russian vodka and other Russian made alcoholic drinks from their shelves.
 Canada's most populous province, also directed the Liquor Control Board Of Ontario on Friday to withdraw all Russian products.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)